fedeghe/react-vtable/README.md

 // and render
  <HyperTable config={config} />
 ```
 No headers, no filter or sorting, nothing, just the data.
 This case is really basic and rarely could meet what we might expect and need from a table.
-The good new is that there are many many options that can quickly allow the table to:
+The good new is that there are many many options that can quickly allow you to use :
 - headless sticky header and footer
 - headless filters (multiple) available [header & footer]
 - headless sort and unsort (single row) [header & footer]